dontlookaway/DBA-FunctionsAndTools/README.md

-# DBA-FunctionsAndTools
+# DBA Functions and Tools
-Project to collate useful SQL functions and tools
+The aim of this project is to collate useful SQL functions and tools that can be dropped onto a server and provide immediate benefit.

 The tools that are to be collated should be
    > Business agnostic - have some use regardless of business processes